dsmurl/mirror-ball/docs/initial-plan.md

 - Metadata: DynamoDB single-table for image metadata (owner, uploadTime, devName, s3Key, publicUrl).
 API performs writes/reads.
 - Public URL: CloudFront distribution with two origins: S3 (site + images prefixes) and API origin (App Runner/ECS).
 CloudFront routes `/api/*` to the API origin and everything else to S3.
 S3 remains private using CloudFront OAC.

+Email domain control options (no Lambdas required)
+- Primary (simple, immediate): API-level enforcement.
+The Deno API reads an `ALLOWED_EMAIL_DOMAINS` config (comma-separated list) and rejects upload/delete endpoints when the Cognito token `email` claim is not in an allowed domain.
+Listing/search remains available to authenticated users regardless of domain.
+- Optional (stronger at identity layer): Use Cognito federated IdP with a Google Workspace OIDC provider restricted to your company domain.
+Disable native signup/self-registration to ensure only employees can sign in via Workspace.
+This requires adding a Cognito OIDC provider but no Lambda triggers.

 #### 3) Roles & Authorization Model
 - Roles: dev, admin.
 - Both can list and search images.
 - dev can upload; admin can upload and delete.
 - Cognito groups are carried as JWT claims.
 The Deno API validates tokens (User Pool JWKS) and authorizes by `cognito:groups` claim.
 - Keep S3 bucket private; access via CloudFront (public read) and pre-signed URLs for uploads; deletes only by admin via API call.

+Email domain allowlist enforcement
+- New policy layer: Upload and delete actions require that the authenticated user's `email` claim ends with one of the configured allowed domains (e.g., `@example.com`).
+If not matched, return HTTP 403.
+- This check is orthogonal to roles.
+A user must both have the correct role and pass the domain check to upload/delete.

 #### 4) Data Model (DynamoDB single-table)
 Table: Images